 Are you ready to drive more traffic to your artist website?

 1. Short Paragraphs

-Many writers make the mistake in writing in the first person, second person and third person within one article.
+Many writers make a mistake in writing in the first person, second person, and third-person within one article.

 Think of it as if you were talking to a friend.
-Write how your conversation would be over a cup of coffee.
+Write about how your conversation would be over a cup of coffee with your best friend.